 9. From the beginning of international cooperation in the peaceful uses of nuclear energy, supplier countries have recognised the responsibility to ensure that such cooperation does not contribute to the proliferation of nuclear weapons.
-Shortly after entry into force of the NPT in 1970, multilateral consultations on nuclear export controls led to the establishment of two separate mechanisms for dealing with nuclear exports: the Zangger Committee (in 1971) and what has become known as the Nuclear Suppliers' Group (NSG, in 1975).
+Shortly after entry into force of the NPT in 1970, multilateral consultations on nuclear export controls led to the establishment of two separate mechanisms for dealing with nuclear exports: the Zangger Committee in 1971 and what has become known as the Nuclear Suppliers Group in 1975.
 Between 1978 and 1991, the NSG was not active, even though its Guidelines were in place.
-The Zangger Committee continued to meet on a regular basis during this period to review and amend the list of items subject to export controls, the so-called "trigger list".
+The Zangger Committee continued to meet on a regular basis during this period to review and amend the list of items subject to export controls, the so-called "Trigger List".

-Zangger Committee
+The Zangger Committee

-10. The Zangger Committee had its origins in 1971 when major nuclear suppliers regularly involved in nuclear trade came together to reach common understandings on how to implement Article III.21⁄2 of the NPT with a view to facilitating consistent interpretation of the obligations arising from that Article.
-In 1974 the Zangger Committee published a "Trigger List", that is, items which would "trigger" a requirement for safeguards and guidelines ("common understandings") governing the export of those items to non-nuclear weapon states (NNWS) that are not party to the NPT.
-These Guidelines establish three conditions for the supply: a non-explosive use assurance, an IAEA safeguards requirement, and a re-transfer provision which required the receiving state to apply the same conditions when re-exporting these items.
-The trigger list and the Guidelines are published as IAEA document INFCIRC/209 as amended.
+10. The Zangger Committee had its origins in 1971 when major nuclear suppliers regularly involved in nuclear trade came together to reach common understandings on how to implement Article III.23 of the NPT with a view to facilitating consistent interpretation of the obligations arising from that Article.
+In 1974 the Zangger Committee published a "Trigger List", that is, items which would "trigger" a requirement for Safeguards and guidelines ("common understandings") governing the export, direct or indirect, of those items to non-nuclear-weapon States (NNWS) that are not party to the NPT.
+These Guidelines establish three conditions for the supply: a non-explosive-use assurance, an IAEA Safeguards requirement, and a re-transfer provision which required the receiving State to apply the same conditions when re-exporting these items.
+The Trigger List and the Guidelines are published as IAEA document INFCIRC/209 as amended.